 - Contains a built-in amplifier.

-Nyrius NY-GS10 (See Picture) – This is actually an Audio/Video wireless kit, but you don’t need to use the video in/out.
-It has the best reviews out of all of the wireless kits I could find.
+Moretop Wireless Video & Audio Transmitter and Receiver (on Amazon) – This is actually an Audio/Video wireless kit, but you don’t need to use the video in/out.
+This one has the best reviews out of all of the wireless kits.

 Remember that these kits don’t supply power for the speakers, just the audio signal.
-I suggest using a mini amplifier to actually power the speakers.
+We suggest using a mini amplifier (on Amazon) to power the speakers.

 Wireless Speaker Kit with a Built-in Amplifier

 The best-reviewed wireless speaker kit with a built-in amplifier is the Amphony Model 1800 wireless speaker kit (on Amazon).
 This unit uses a single transmitter that sends the audio signals to two separate receivers that both have built-in amplifiers.

 With 80-watt amplifiers, this one surpasses other kits and provides ample power for most systems, boasting an impressive 300ft range, making it the top choice for a wireless speaker kit with a built-in amp.